Patrick Conolly

 Patrick Conolly (1806 - 1842) was an Irish jockey, who won each of the British Classics at least once in his career.
 His career was cut short by early death through illness, not long after his second Derby victory.

 Early life

-Conolly is reputed to have been born in Co.
-Kildare, possibly in Naas in 1806, although no baptismal record has been found.
+Conolly is reputed to have been born in County Kildare, possibly in Naas in 1806, although no baptismal record has been found.
 Racing would run in the family.
 His brother-in-law, Arthur Pavis, was a jockey, and his nephew, John Conolly (1858-1896), would also become a successful jockey in Ireland.

 Around 1817, Conolly became apprentice to William Cleary, trainer to Michael Prendergast MP.
 He made his debut riding a horse called Jemmy Gay at The Curragh in 1819.